istec-iuc/cowrie-logs/README.md

 # Cowrie-Logs : Cowrie SSH and Telnet Log Files

-In this repository, you will find a Cowrie Honeypoth SSH and Telnet Logs.
+In this repository, you will find a Cowrie SSH and Telnet Honeypot Logs.

 ## Cowrie-Logs Data Source